-This FAQ was last updated on April 1, 2020.
-A PDF version of the updated, which includes changes from the original marked in red, is also available.
+This FAQ was last updated on May 27, 2020.
+A PDF version of the updated, which includes changes from the last update marked in red, is also available.

-Below is a product of collaborative efforts to gather current information.
-DOE appreciates everyone’s patience during this dynamic event and encourages everyone to share information.
-Send any updates, concerns or questions to firstname.lastname@example.org.
+This page is the product of collaborative efforts to gather current information.
+DOE appreciates everyone’s patience during this dynamic event.
+Send any updates, concerns or questions to email@example.com.
 These Frequently Asked Questions (FAQs) will be updated regularly as new information becomes available.

 Current Status of DOE Response Efforts

 The U.S. Department of Energy’s (DOE) Office of Cybersecurity, Energy Security, and Emergency Response (CESER) has been closely monitoring the 2019 Novel Coronavirus (COVID-19) since January 31.
-Within CESER, the Emergency Support Function #12 (ESF#12) Energy Response Organization (ERO) is part of the federal mitigation and response to COVID-19.
-CESER and the ERO are holding regular calls with state and industry partners, to discuss preparations, provide awareness, and assess issues that may require federal support, including long-term concerns due to supply chain disruptions.
-Coordination and associated tasks and Requests for Information (RFIs) from the federal, state, and energy sector will continue into the near future.
+Within CESER, the Emergency Support Function #12 (ESF#12) Energy Response Organization (ERO) continues to support the federal mitigation and response to COVID-19.
+CESER and the ERO continue to coordinate with federal, state, and energy sector partners to discuss preparations, provide awareness, and assess issues that may require federal support.

-The U.S. Department of Energy’s ESF#12 team is activated at a Level III and ESF#12 Regional Coordinators have been virtually supporting activations in the National Response Coordination Center and FEMA Regions V, IX, and X. In the other regions, the DOE Regional Coordinators are monitoring and staying in regular contact with states in their designated regions to identify needs.
+The U.S. Department of Energy’s ESF#12 Regional Coordinators have been virtually supporting activations in the National Response Coordination Center and FEMA Regions I, II, III, IV, V, VI, VII, VIII and IX.
+In the other regions, the DOE Regional Coordinators are monitoring and staying in regular contact with states in their designated regions to identify needs.

 CESER advises energy sector partners to remain vigilant to cybersecurity threats.
 Energy sector partners are encouraged to work with the Electricity Information Sharing and Analysis Center (E-ISAC), the Downstream Natural Gas ISAC (DNG-ISAC), and the Oil and Natural Gas ISAC (ONG-ISAC) to remain vigilant to cybersecurity threats, including COVID-19 themed phishing emails, and to ensure that the latest cybersecurity guidance is provided to their organizations.

-CESER also urges energy sector companies to assess the full breadth of risk within the supply chain, including that of managed and industry service providers to evaluate how COVID-19 may affect service and their contractors approach to service delivery.
+The Federal Bureau of Investigation (FBI) released guidance on defending against video-teleconferencing hijacking.
+On April 15, 2020 an alert on the North Korean cyber threat was released with recommended steps for mitigation.
+On May 5, 2020, an alert on advanced persistent threat groups was released.
+CESER also urges energy sector companies to assess the full breadth of risk within the supply chain, including that of managed and industry service providers to evaluate how COVID-19 may affect service.

 Government Web Links: